-- Log into Micro Focus ProLiant Integrated Lights-Out (iLO) and launch the remote console feature.
-For more information, refer to the Logger Installation Guide. - Connect a keyboard and monitor to the ports on the rear panel of the appliance. - Connect a terminal to the serial port on the appliance using a null modem cable with DB-9 connector.
+- If your appliance is an L7700 model: Log into Micro Focus ProLiant Integrated Lights-Out (iLO) and launch the remote console feature.
+For more information, refer to the Installation Guide. - Connect a keyboard and monitor to the ports on the rear panel of the appliance. - Connect a terminal to the serial port on the appliance using a null modem cable with DB-9 connector.
 The serial port expects a standard VT100-compatible terminal: 9600 bps, 8-bits, no parity, 1 stop bit (8N1), no flow control.